walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 ![topic modeling french and german topics over time](/assets/topic-modeling/topic-modeling-french-german.jpg)

+We get clear spikes in the German topic from September to December 2014, and slightly smaller peaks in the French topic in late 2007 and 2008.
+Since we know that these topics represent pretty coherent approximations of the use of French and German language in the corpus, we could

 as Andrew Goldstone and Ted Underwood put it in their article on topic modeling *[PMLA](https://andrewgoldstone.com/blog/2012/12/13/pmla/)*, "a 'topic' is neither more nor less than a pattern of co-occurring words"